vercel-community/rust/README.md

 Unfortunately, the AWS Lambda Runtime for Rust relies (tangentially) on `proc_macro`, which won't compile on musl targets.
 Without `musl`, all linking must be dynamic.
 If you have a crate that relies on system libraries like `postgres` or `mysql`, you can include those library files with the `includeFiles` config option and set the proper environment variables, config, etc. that you need to get the library to compile.

 For more information, please see [this issue](https://github.com/mike-engel/vercel-rust/issues/2).

-## Legacy Runtime

-The below documentation is for the `vercel_runtime` crate (in beta).
-If you are looking for the legacy runtime instructions using `vercel_lambda` see [tree/a9495a0](https://github.com/vercel-community/rust/tree/a9495a0f0d882a36ea165f1629fcc79c30bc3108).

 ## Contributing